-Mad in Asia is brought to you by TCI Asia in partnership with Mad in America.
+Mad in Asia Pacific is owned by TCI Asia Pacific and is brought to you by TCI Asia Pacific in partnership with Mad in America.
 Our values are in sync with TCI Asia’s focus on inclusion and the realization of the UNCRPD in its entire and true spirit.
 We have fiscal support from International Disability Alliance.

-Disclaimer: Madinasia.org makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors or omissions.
+Mad in Asia Pacific makes no representations as to accuracy, completeness, suitability, or validity of any information on this site and will not be liable for any errors or omissions.
 All information is provided on an as-is basis.
 The opinions expressed in the articles on this site are those of the authors and not necessarily of the organisations or individuals involved in editing and maintaining this site.